Here are a few answers to some of the most common queries our valued customers have;

 We do recommend that you lightly coat the grill with cooking oil and place over the heat for a couple of minutes to quickly season the plate before you use it.
 This burns off any impurities, improves its non-stick surface, and increases the protective barrier against any corrosion.
 Wipe off any residue with paper towel – please wear heat protective gloves for this - and you can start cooking.

 To clean it after use, scrape off any remaining food while it is still hot.
 If it needs a more thorough clean, you can pour a small amount of water onto the hot surface and buff it with a cleaning sponge.
 CLEANING IT THIS WAY MEANS THE WATER WILL BOIL AND BE VERY HOT – PLEASE USE GLOVES THAT PROTECT AGAINST HEAT & STEAM.
 Dry the plate before storing it away.
+Our weber plates and grills are not dishwasher safe.

 What is the best fuel to use for my fire?